-Effective September 1, 2015 \$332.00 per year - (ii) Appreciation Allowance for school having three or four uses per week
+Effective September 1, 2019 \$332.00 per year - (ii) Appreciation Allowance for school having three or four uses per week

-Effective September 1, 2015 \$416.00 per year - (iii) Appreciation Allowance for school having five, six or seven uses per week - Effective September 1, 2015 \$501.00 per year
+Effective September 1, 2019 \$416.00 per year - (iii) Appreciation Allowance for school having five, six or seven uses per week - Effective September 1, 2019 \$501.00 per year - (iv) Appreciation Allowance for school having eight, nine or ten uses per week - Effective September 1, 2019 \$585.00 per year - Appreciation Allowance for school having eleven uses or more per week - Effective September 1, 2019 \$670.00 per year

-- (iv) Appreciation Allowance for school having eight, nine or ten uses per week - Effective September 1, 2015 \$585.00 per year - Appreciation Allowance for school having eleven uses or more per week - Effective September 1, 2015 \$670.00 per year - (vi) Appreciation Allowance for Board Room use - Effective September 1, 2015 \$416.00 per year - (vii) The minimum Appreciation Allowance paid to a caretaker will be
+- (vi) Appreciation Allowance for Board Room useEffective September 1, 2019 \$416.00 per year - (vii) The minimum Appreciation Allowance paid to a caretaker will be

-Effective September 1, 2015 \$264.00 per year - (viii) All full-time dayworkers shall receive the appreciation allowance for the Education Centre/Mount. - (b) To be eligible to receive the allowance provided for in 18.06(a) above, the caretaker in question must perform the duties which correspond to the community usage of the school for the majority of the payment period as described in (c) and (d) below. - (c) Fifty percent (50%) of the Appreciation Allowance will be made in the December 15th pay period of each year for the period September to December and based on the number of uses as registered on November 15th. - (d) Fifty percent (50%) of the Appreciation Allowance to be made in the June 15th pay period of each year for the period January to June and based on the number of uses as registered on March 31st. - (e) In schools with two (2) caretakers, the uses will be calculated according to the area used and both caretakers may receive an Appreciation Allowance based on the scale in 18.06(a). - (f) Those secondary school caretakers who have not earned the equivalent amount as a result of overtime required for community, school or board use or function, will be eligible to receive and will be paid the minimum appreciation allowance. - 18.07 Overtime rates of time and one-half shall be paid for all authorized work in excess of eight (8) hours per day or forty (40) hours per week.
-Sunday work shall be at the rate of double time. - (a) Overtime shall be kept to a minimum and overtime required in an elementary school shall be offered to the caretaker(s) as follows: - (i) Scheduled overtime will be offered to the caretaker(s) assigned to the school concerned in order of seniority and subject to the ability to perform the work required.
+Effective September 1, 2019 \$264.00 per year - (viii) All full-time dayworkers shall receive the appreciation allowance for the Education Centre/Mount. - (b) To be eligible to receive the allowance provided for in 18.06(a) above, the caretaker in question must perform the duties which correspond to the community usage of the school for the majority of the payment period as described in (c) and (d) below. - (c) Fifty percent (50%) of the Appreciation Allowance will be made in the December 15th pay period of each year for the period September to December and based on the number of uses as registered on November 15th. - (d) Fifty percent (50%) of the Appreciation Allowance to be made in the June 15th pay period of each year for the period January to June and based on the number of uses as registered on March 31st. - (e) In schools with two (2) caretakers, the uses will be calculated according to the area used and both caretakers may receive an Appreciation Allowance based on the scale in 18.06(a). - (f) Those secondary school caretakers who have not earned the equivalent amount as a result of overtime required for community, school or board use or function, will be eligible to receive and will be paid the minimum appreciation allowance. - 18.07 Overtime rates of time and one-half shall be paid for all authorized work in excess of eight (8) hours per day or forty (40) hours per week.
+Sunday work shall be at the rate of double time.